viamrobotics/docs/static/include/app/apis/generated/mltraining.md

 ### SubmitCustomTrainingJob

 Submit a training job from a custom training script.
-Follow the guide to [Use a Custom Training Script](/services/ml/upload-training-script/) to do so.
+Follow the guide to [Train a Model with a Custom Python Training Script](/how-tos/create-custom-training-scripts/).

 {{< tabs >}}
 {{% tab name="Python" %}}